ARQ284/Data-Science-Portfolio/Roulette/Roulette Simulation.md

 ### Simulation 1 - Constant Amount

 The first simulation considers a constant bet for each spin.
-Here is \$5 for every spin for black and green.
+Here is \$5 for every spin for each color.

 ``` r
 ggplot(spins %>% select(spin_number,green_balance,red_balance,black_balance) %>%  pivot_longer(cols = contains("balance"))) +